Ian Happ Preview, Player Props: Cubs vs. Royals

-Ian Happ -- .171 average over his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Cole Ragans on the hill, on August 18 at 2:20 PM ET.
+Ian Happ -- .171 average over his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Brady Singer on the hill, on August 19 at 2:20 PM ET.

 Ian Happ Game Info & Props vs. the Royals